22.8 sec in total

 Nemokami skelbimai.
 Lietuvi?k? skelbim? lenta.
 Pirkite, parduokite, keiskite, susipazinkite, ie?kokite darbo, skelbkites bet kokia tema.
 Jusu skelbim? ar reklam? pamatys t?kstan?iai ?moni? kasdien!Visit lenta.lt

 We analyzed Lenta.lt page load time and found that the first response time was 573 ms and then it took 22.2 sec to load all DOM resources and completely render a web page.
-This is a poor result, as 95% of websites can load faster.
+This is an excellent result, as only a small number of websites can load faster.
 Unfortunately, there was 1 request timeout, which can generally increase the web page load time, as the browser stays idle while waiting for website response.

 lenta.lt performance score